|

 air-entangling them to make them workable.
 A monofilament yarn has just

+one, single polyester fiber that is usually not twisted.
 Spun yarns are produced in much the same way as a

 cotton or wool yarn is produced.
 The long filaments are fist cut into